ryangjchandler/ryangjchandler.co.uk/README.md

 * Article publishing powered by Netlify CMS
 * Categorisation of articles
-* Automatic tweeting off new published articles via a build hook
+* Automatic tweeting of new published articles via a build hook

 ### Design Timeline